 You’re not going to break up with yourself

 Founder blow ups are real.
 I know as I’ve seen it happen a few times and it’s a huge pain in the ass.
-Whatever the reason, things get political, backstabbing kicks off and staff don’t enjoy it.
+Whatever the reason, things get political, backstabbing kicks off and staff doesn’t enjoy it.
 Not having any cofounders means you don’t have to worry about this.

 The reality is you are likely to do startup with friends.
 When things are going well, it’s great.
-Then after a year or two or trials and tribulations thing start going south and the squabbles start, fingers get pointed, blame is assigned.
+Then after a year or two or trials and tribulations things start going south and the squabbles start, fingers get pointed, and blame is assigned.
 You start thinking, this person isn’t as smart as I thought, or isn’t working as hard as me… why am I doing this with them?

-The fall out from this is pretty severe.
+The fallout from this is pretty severe.
 If you are building a VC backed business, VCs will lose confidence and your chances of another round get smaller and smaller.
 Staff will start looking for jobs as the environment gets toxic.